-- Generating Facilities shall cease to energize RPU circuits whenever the voltage at the Point of Common Coupling deviates from the allowable voltage operating range. - (2) Generating Facilities (Greater than 11 kVA).
+- Generating Facilities (Greater than 11 kVA).
 RPU may have specific operating voltage ranges for Generating Facilities with Gross Nameplate Ratings greater than 11 kVA and may require adjustable operating voltage settings.
-In the absence of such requirements, the Generating Facility shall operate at a range between 88% and 110% of the applicable Interconnection voltage. - (3) Voltage Disturbances.
+In the absence of such requirements, the Generating Facility shall operate at a range between 88% and 110% of the applicable interconnection voltage. - Voltage Disturbances.
 System voltage assumes a nominal 120 V base.
 The Generator should sense abnormal voltage and respond accordingly.
 The following conditions should be met, with voltages in root mean square and measured at the Point of Common Coupling, as described in Table D-1.